frotunato/PineappleJS/README.md

 ### What does this solve?
 Pretty much all of the above.
 The main idea is that such logic shouldn't be written inside the game as blocks, but outside as code.
-This is piece of software takes a bunch of lines of code and gives the user a .schematic file which contains the necessary blocks.
+This utility takes a bunch of lines of code and gives the user a .schematic file which contains the necessary blocks.
 Not only that, but it arranges them in the optimal space (a chunk), and does some mumbo jumbo to improve code execution.

 ### The good
 It works, and it's relatively simple to use.
 I learned a lot of stuff about programming languages and 3D spatial positioning.
 Also, this was an original idea.
 To this day, no such tool like this exist!.